adrianna/DSandA/Project/P1/readme.txt

 #################################################

 ###### Design
 This program updates the cache with value.
-It uses a hash key to store the array list.
-To get O(1) operation on the add or remove, the array is a doubly linked list.
+It uses a hash map to  track the nodes in a doubly linked list.
+All the values are stored in a doubly linked list.
+The set() operation instantiates a new node in the doubly linked list and produces a key to track the value.
+The get() operation retrieves the value by accessing the hash map.
+If the key exists, it will remove the linked list node and place it in front of the queue.
+A tail pointer is used to track the least used node, which happens to be the final node of the linked list.
+The head node always points to the most recent new node or the recently accessed existing node.
+If the linked list is at maximum capacity and a new node is created, it will remove the tail (least recently used) node and put the new node in front of the linked list (queue).

+Two additional methods removeTail and enQueue(node) does a O(1) operations to either remove the node from the tail node or perform a move operation of the existing node to the front of the doubly linked list (queue).

 ###### Time Complexity
-The time complexity is O(1) operation to add or remove a value from the lru_cache.
+The time complexity is O(1) operation to get() or set() a value from the lru_cache, as a result of using a hash map, whose keys points to the node in the linked list.

-Worst case, time complexity: O(n) since it will have to traverse the list to remove the least used memory value.

-Time Complexity: O(n) (for worse case)
+Time Complexity: O(1)

 ###### Space Complexity
-The LRU cache store n-elements per key.
-Given m-keys.
-The storage is m*n elements, which totals O(n).
+The LRU cache stores an element per key in the hash map.
+Given n-keys, the storage is n-elements, thus space is O(n).
 Since the least used value is always removed and replaced by a new value, the number of elements stays constant.

 Space complexity: O(n)